Alon-Alush/AlushPacker/README.md

 # Introduction

-AlushPacker is a reflective PE packer that enables in-memory execution of native .exe files.
-The new PE file, after packing, is smaller in size, and can obstruct static analysis and reverse engineering with tools like IDA Pro or Ghidra.
+*AlushPacker* is a reflective PE packer that enables in-memory execution of native `.exe` files.
+The compressed + encrypted contents of the original executable are first embedded inside a new `.packed` section.
+At runtime, the unpacker stub decrypts those contents, and manually loads the executable entirely from memory, with no disk I/O or help from the Windows loader.

+The resulting executable is smaller in size, and is much harder to statically analyze with tools like IDA or Ghidra, making reverse engineering / tampering more difficult.

  # Demo